Health care

 Temporary protection beneficiaries are also entitled to spontaneously approach public hospitals in their province.
 Their access to medical attention and treatment in university and research and training hospitals, however, is on the basis of a referral from a state hospital.[7]
 In some cases, state hospitals may also refer a beneficiary to a private hospital, where appropriate treatment is not available in any of the public healthcare providers in the province.
 In such a case, the private hospitals are compensated by the GSS scheme and the beneficiary is not charged.

 As a rule, referrals to university hospitals and private hospitals are only made for emergency and intensive care services as well as burn injuries and cancer treatment.
-This is confirmed in practice in Hatay, Adana and Mersin, where temporary protection beneficiaries cannot access the research and training hospitals without a medical doctor referral.
-Costs are not covered by the State promptly, however.
+This is confirmed in practice in various cities where temporary protection beneficiaries cannot access the research and training hospitals without a medical doctor referral.
+Costs are not covered by the State promptly, however.[6]

 Temporary protection beneficiaries’ access to secondary and tertiary health care services is conditional upon whether the health issue in question falls within the scope of the Ministry of Health’s Health Implementation Directive (SUT).
-For treatment for health issues which do not fall within the scope of the SUT or for treatment expenses related to health issues covered by the SUT, which however exceed the maximum financial compensation amounts allowed by the SUT, beneficiaries may be required to make an additional payment.
-For example, prosthetic surgery was previously not covered by health care services in Adana, thereby posing an important obstacle.[8]
+For treatment of health issues which do not fall within the scope of the SUT or for treatment expenses related to health issues covered by the SUT, which however exceed the maximum financial compensation amounts allowed by the SUT, beneficiaries may be required to make an additional payment.

 Free health care coverage for registered temporary protection beneficiaries also extends to mental health services provided by public health care institutions.
 A number of NGOs are also offering a range of psycho-social services in some locations around Türkiye with limited capacity.
-The need for mental health support is pressing.
-The University of Marmara highlighted in 2018 that 6 out of 10 Syrian refugee children suffer from mental health conditions such as PTSD and depression.[9]
+Turk Kizilay provided health support including mental health support to 685,973 people as of May 2023.

-In addition, the “Strengthening Health Care Infrastructure for All (SHIFA)” project aims to construct new migrant health centres and provide medical equipment, maternity, health kits and capacity building with EUR 90 millions of support.[12]
-A first steering committee meeting was held in October 2021.[13]
+In addition, the “Strengthening Health Care Infrastructure for All (SHIFA)” project aims to construct migrant health centres and provide medical equipment, maternity, health kits and capacity building with EUR 90 millions of support.[10]
+The second steering committee meeting was held in July 2022.[11]

 Medication costs